Le-Pigeon-Nelson/le-pigeon-nelson/protocol-details.md

 ]
 ```

-Each message is described by its content (`audioURL` for an audio file, or `txt` and `lang` if a synthetized voice message), a priority (used in the message queue), and two series of constraints: one used as guards for broadcasting, and the other used as condition to forget the message.
+Each message is described by its content (`audioURL` for an audio file, or `txt` and `lang` if a synthetized voice message), a `priority` (used in the message queue), a specific `period` (before next server request) and two series of constraints: one used as guards for broadcasting, and the other used as condition to forget the message.

 Each condition is described by 3 parameters: